jrs-innovation-center/user-stories/pet/index.md

   - Medical and Surgical History
   - Rabies Tag Information

-## Manage Pet's Medical Record (002)
+## Manage Pet's Medical Record

-  0. As a vet, I require the ability to view and edit my pet's vaccination records, lab tests, medical and surgical history, and rabies tag information.
+As a vet, I require the ability to view and edit my pet's vaccination records, lab tests, medical and surgical history, and rabies tag information.

+## View My Pet's Medical Record

-  0. As a pet owner, I require the ability to view (but not edit) my pet's vaccination records, lab tests, medical and surgical history, and rabies tag information.
+As a pet owner, I require the ability to view (but not edit) my pet's vaccination records, lab tests, medical and surgical history, and rabies tag information.

-## Glossary (003)
+## Glossary

 As a pet owner, I want the ability to easily look up definitions on things like vaccinations types.
 See [Glossary](/data#glossary)

-## Pet and Owner Bio (100)
+## Pet and Owner Bio

-0. As a pet owner, I require the ability to view and update the following information about my various pets so that my veterinarian is provided with accurate information.
+As a pet owner, I require the ability to view and update the following information about my various pets so that my veterinarian is provided with accurate information.
 See [Owner and Pet Biographical Data](/data).

-0. As a security measure, I should be the only one with the ability to:
+As a security measure, I should be the only one with the ability to:

   - Add and edit my pet's information
   - Add and edit my personal information

-0. As a veterinarian, I want the ability to view and update a pet owner's biographical and pet information.
+As a veterinarian, I want the ability to view and update a pet owner's biographical and pet information.

-## Vaccination Records (200)
+## Vaccination Records

-0. As a veterinarian, I want to update a pet's vaccination record for either a cat or a dog.
+As a veterinarian, I want to update a pet's vaccination record for either a cat or a dog.
 See [Vaccination Record Data](/data)

-0. As a veterinarian, vaccination records should be easy to find and update/select/toggle/check.
+As a veterinarian, vaccination records should be easy to find and update/select/toggle/check.
 All possible vaccination options should be displayed based upon the gender of the pet.
 See [Design Better Forms](https://uxdesign.cc/design-better-forms-96fadca0f49c#.vnjhd4rbx).

-## Laboratory Tests (300)
+## Laboratory Tests

-0. As a veterinarian, I want to update a pet's lab tests.
+As a veterinarian, I want to update a pet's lab tests.
 See [Lab Test Data](/data)

-0. Lab tests, should be grouped and displayed by lab test type (Heartworm, Leukemia/FIV, Lyme Disease, Deworming).
+Lab tests, should be grouped and displayed by lab test type (Heartworm, Leukemia/FIV, Lyme Disease, Deworming).

 ## Medical and Surgical History (400)

-0. As a veterinarian, I want to update a pet's medical and surgical history.
+As a veterinarian, I want to update a pet's medical and surgical history.
 See [Medical and Surgical History Data](/data)

 ## Rabies Tag Information (500)

-0. As a veterinarian, I want to update a pet's rabies tag info.
-See [ Rabies Tag Data](/data)
+As a veterinarian, I want to update a pet's rabies tag info.
+See [Rabies Tag Data](/data)

 ## Veterinarian Blog (700)